Sadhika1012/instructlab_knowledge/slowmoving_threads/slowmoving_threads.md

 ### Breakdown of Timestamp: 2025/04/30 17:33:08:559
 - **Thread State**: Blocked
-  - The thread is waiting for a resource to become available.
 - **CPU Usage**: 0.012340000
-  - The thread has used 0.01234 seconds of CPU time.
 - **Blocked On**:
   - **Object**: java/util/concurrent/locks/ReentrantLock@0x000000030007BF20
-    - The thread is waiting for a ReentrantLock object.
   - **Owned By**: Worker-7
-    - The lock is currently held by the thread named Worker-7.
 - **Java Call Stack**:
   - **com/example/pipeline/TaskQueue.dequeue(TaskQueue.java:120)**
-    - The thread is executing the dequeue method in the TaskQueue class at line 120.
   - **com/example/pipeline/TaskProcessor.process(TaskProcessor.java:89)**
-    - The thread is executing the process method in the TaskProcessor class at line 89.
   - **com/example/pipeline/Worker.run(Worker.java:48)**
-    - The thread is executing the run method in the Worker class at line 48.
   - **java/lang/Thread.run(Thread.java:833)**
-    - The thread is executing the run method in the Thread class at line 833.

 ## Additional Examples
-Here are 7 more examples of similar threads, with one timestamp explained in each.

 ### - **pool-1-thread-1_0x000000012C1A4F00**:
   - **thread_name**: pool-1-thread-1